18F/bug-bounty/project-instructions.md

 ### SLAs Your Program Must Meet

+Projects that participate in the bug bounty program inherit a SLA: **Issues must be resolved within 90 (calendar) days of being reported.** Additionally, we recommend that you aim to resolve more severe issues more quickly:

+* High severity: 7 days
+* Medium severity: 30 days
+* Low severity: 90 days

+These are recommendations, but the 90-day SLA is a hard requirement.

-Projects that participate in the bug bounty program inherit a SLA.
-Issues must be **resolved within 90 days** of being reported.
-Ideally this means "fixed" but note that "resolved" for the purposes of the bug bounty program could mean something else.
+Ideally "resolved" means "fixed" but note that "resolved" for the purposes of the bug bounty program could mean something else.
 For example, vulnerabilities that you determine will not be fixed within 90 days can be resolved by paying the reporter and communicating your plan.
 Also note that bug bounty resolution is entirely separate from any federal policy and compliance with one does not confer compliance with the other.

 The Bug Bounty Team will notify you about unresolved reports on every half-life (i.e. Day 45, 22, 11, 5, 3, 2, and 1) to help you track issues as they get